EVIL UNDER THE SUN

 This 1982 film is the second outing for Peter Ustinov as Agatha Christie's famous detective, Hercule Poirot, following 'Death On The Nile' in 1978.

-No, this film is best enjoyed as an entertaining puzzle, nothing more, nothing less.
+But to be fair the film is not attempting to be anything more than a tongue-in-cheek comedy mystery with a touch of 1930s glamour.
 At this it succeeds despite undistinguished direction from Guy Hamilton and some rather clunky use of Cole Porter's sublime music on the soundtrack.

 Comments